alphagov/accessibility-issues/source/issue/input-prefix/index.html.md

   aslint: untested
 ---

-A label asks for your annual salary and there is a pound sign in front of the input field.
+For example, a label asks for your annual salary and there is a pound sign in front of the input field.
 But that prefixed pound sign is not associated with the input field.

 ## Why it's a problem

-Screen reader users are likely to miss that pound sign.
-Depending on the context when the currency is unclear, this can mean someone would add the wrong data.
+Screen reader users any input prefix not associated with an input field.
+This can mean someone would add the wrong data.

 ## How to test for it